Prescott Bush: Personal life and death

 Jonathan (1931–2021), and William "Bucky" (1938–2018).
+He was Episcopalian, although he rarely discussed his faith publicly.

 Bush founded the Yale Glee Club Associates, an alumni group, in 1937.
 As was his father-in-law, he was a member of the United States Golf Association, serving successively as secretary, vice-president and president, 1928–1935.
 He was a multi-year club champion of the Round Hill Club in Greenwich, Connecticut, and was on the committee set up by New York City Mayor Robert F. Wagner Jr. to help create the New York Mets.

 He was a member of the American Legion and the 40 & 8 Society.

 Bush maintained homes in New York City, Long Island, Greenwich, the Walker's Point Estate, and Fishers Island, a secluded island off the Connecticut coast.

 He died of cancer in 1972 at age 77 at Memorial Hospital in New York City, and is interred at Putnam Cemetery in Greenwich, Connecticut.